+Submission of the research proposal

+End of 9th month of 1st year

+Submission of dissertation Final

-End of 9th month of 1st year End of 9th month of IInd Year
+End of 9th month of IInd Year

-Note: - Administrative approval and ethical clearance should be obtained
+Note: - Administrative approval and ethical clearance should be obtained a) Qualification of Guide

-- A. Research Guides - a) Qualification of Guide
+A. Research Guides

-Main guide : Nursing faculty / nursing expert in the same clinical speciality holding Ph.D./M.Phil/M.Sc.
+Main guide: Nursing faculty / nursing expert in the same clinical speciality holding Ph.D./M.Phil/M.Sc.
 Nursing with a minimum of 3 years experience in teaching in the Post Graduate Programme in Nursing.